 Accepting a Position

-Once you have accepted an internship or co-op placement, contact the Field Experience office to take care of the appropriate paperwork.
+Once you have accepted an internship or co-op placement, follow our guidelines on internship for credit or co-op.
+Contact the Field Experience office at email@example.com if you have additional questions.

 Emerson College Off Campus Housing